 Some classes offer Embedded Honors: Students will not have a separate class but work will be differentiated within the course for students depending on if they want to earn regular or honors credit.
 Students in these courses will decide during the first two weeks of the semester which version of the course they will work throughout the year.
 This will ensure that ALL students are able to access honors-level course work.

 Advanced Placement classes are challenging college-level courses offered in high school.
 Each AP course is developed by a committee composed of college faculty and AP teachers, and covers the breadth of information, skills, and assignments found in the corresponding college course.
 AP courses are taught by highly qualified high school teachers.
-North offers 18 AP classes in 2022-23 with two of those being open to qualified freshmen (AP Human Geography and AP Computer Science Principles)
+North offers 12 AP classes in 2024-25.

 North offers concurrent enrollment classes to help students earn college credit while attending North.
 North partners with Metro State University, Community College of Denver, Western Colorado University, and University of Colorado Denver – CU Succeed in offering college courses to our students.
 North also offers concurrent enrollment at CEC Middle College and Emily Griffith Technical College.
 Watch a video about concurrent enrollment at Emily Griffith Technical College.